To find out more about the REA examination, please click on the links below:

 REA Examination Syllabus

-With effect from the July 2015 REA examination, the REA examination will be set based on the revised examination syllabus.
+The REA examination will be set based on the examination syllabus.

 REA Examination Results Notification

 Candidates who have taken the examinations will receive an email notification from CEA's appointed examination administrator informing them of their examination results about 4-6 weeks after the examination.

 Appeal for Review of REA Examination Results

 Candidates who wish to appeal for the review of your REA examination result must submit the appeal to CEA's appointed examination administrator using the prescribed form within 5 working days from the date of the notification of examination result.
 For each appeal submitted, candidates must pay a non-refundable fee of $64.20 (inclusive of GST).
 The fee is to cover the costs of reviewing the marking of the answer scripts and re-checking of the awarded marks.
 The final result of the appeal is based on the outcome of the review.

 We would like to assure candidates that CEA has put rigorous processes and checks in place to ensure the accuracy of your REA examination result when it is first released.